nullstone-modules/terraform-ns-cap-merge/README.md

 # terraform-ns-cap-merge

-Terraform module to merge outputs from multiple Nullstone modules
+Terraform module to merge outputs from multiple Nullstone modules.